KoalaHeroes/Cloud/README.md

 # Cloud
-The funfible Eucalyptus token is created on the Solana blockchain to foster the Koala Heroes economy.
+The fungible Eucalyptus token is created on the Solana blockchain to foster the Koala Heroes economy.
 NFT Holders will be rewarded with Eucalyptus tokens everyday as a way to feed and level up your koala.
 This will be done either through staking rewards or airdrops.
 What will Eucalyptus be used for?